DusTran0804/WeatherForecast/README.md

 # 🌦 Weather Forecast Prediction

-A Machine Learning project that predicts weather conditions using historical climate data.
+A simple Machine Learning project that predicts weather conditions using historical weather data.

 ## 📊 Project Overview

-This project analyzes weather data and builds a predictive model.
+This project analyzes weather data and builds a predictive model to forecast weather conditions.

-Main steps:
+Main steps in this project:

 - Data preprocessing
 - Exploratory Data Analysis (EDA)